David Grosz, President

 Hannah Barton is Editor of the Tim Hawkinson Catalogue Raisonné and Editor of the Lucas Samaras: Boxes Catalogue Raisonné.
 She graduated with a dual Master’s in Art History and Library Science from Pratt Institute in 2013, specializing in Art Librarianship as well as Modern and Contemporary Art.
 In addition to working with Lucas Samaras to create his boxes Catalogue Raisonné, she has also edited the Tim Hawkinson Catalogue Raisonné (Artifex Press, 2015), and continues to collaborate with both artists on the upkeep of their respective catalogues.
 Hannah has previously held positions in the libraries of the Frick Collection, the Museum of Modern Art with the New York Art Resources Consortium, and the Whitney Museum of American Art.

 Editor, Agnes Martin Catalogue Raisonné

-Tiffany Bell is Editor at Large of Artifex Press and Editor of the Agnes Martin Catalogue Raisonné and a co-curator of the 2015-2017 traveling Martin retrospective that visited the Tate Modern in London, Kunstsammlung Nordrhein-Westfalen in Düsseldorf, the Los Angeles County Museum of Art, and the Solomon R. Guggenheim Museum in New York.
+Tiffany Bell is Editor at Large of Artifex Press and Editor of the Agnes Martin Catalogue Raisonné and was a co-curator of the 2015-2017 traveling Martin retrospective that visited the Tate Modern in London, Kunstsammlung Nordrhein-Westfalen in Düsseldorf, the Los Angeles County Museum of Art, and the Solomon R. Guggenheim Museum in New York.
 She was the director of the Dan Flavin Catalogue Raisonné project, which resulted in the publication of Dan Flavin: The Complete Lights, 1961-1996 (Dia; Yale University Press: 2004), and served as curator for several museum and gallery exhibitions of Flavin’s lights.
 Bell has taught in the art department at Pratt Institute and has worked for many years as a freelance curator and art critic with articles appearing in Art in America, Arts Magazine, and Artforum, among other publications.

 Sara K. Davidson